 Vera series 9 confirmed: Brenda Blethyn returns as ITV crime drama begins filming

-Brenda Blethyn stars as the ITV detective - and Doctor Who's Peter Davison is set to guest star
+Brenda Blethyn stars as the determined detective - and Doctor Who's Peter Davison is set to guest star

 - Meet the cast of Vera series 8